This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 To propagate string of hearts in water, use a pair of clean, sharp scissors to snip off some sections you’d like to propagate.

-Stick those vines into a jar of water and put the jar in a location with bright, indirect light.
+Stick the ends of the vines into a jar of water, removing any hearts that are under the water, and put the jar in a location with bright, indirect light.
 Be sure to change the water when it gets murky or slimy, about every few days to a week, and fill the water back up when it gets lower.

 Once the roots are a few inches long, which will take a couple of weeks, you can transfer the cuttings into potting mix and care for the plant how you normally would.